mnlcpc/rules4code/README.md

 # rules4code

-A clever CLI tool to sync configuration files, rules, and AI agent instructions across your projects using simple plain text files.
+A CLI tool to download and install configuration files, rules, and AI agent instructions across projects.

 ## Philosophy

 Keep your configuration wisdom in one place and distribute it effortlessly.
-No complex mappings needed - the directory structure IS the configuration map.
+No complex mappings needed, the directory structure IS the configuration map.

 ## Features